 I truthfully told him I never use tobacco, but lied and said “no” when he asked if I smoked marijuana.

-The doctor was bewildered by that answer, saying unless I’d lived for a long time in a household with second-hand cigarette smoke, or in an area with severe air pollution (as most American cities have), there’s no way I could have this kind of lung damage unless I smoked something like tobacco or weed on a regular basis.
+The doctor was bewildered by that answer, saying unless I’d lived for a long time in a household with second-hand cigarette smoke, or in an area with severe air pollution (as many American cities have), there’s no way I could such severe lung damage unless I smoked something like tobacco or weed on a regular basis.

-I sure as hell didn’t enjoy the truth he was telling me.
+I didn’t enjoy the truth he was telling me.
 You see, I’m one of those people who’ve tried every possible way of using cannabis, and found that inhaling combusted or vaporized buds delivers the fastest, purest, easiest way to get high.

 But I had to admit to myself that often when I inhale combusted cannabis, and even sometimes when I vaporize at temperatures below or above combustion temperature from my desktop vaporizer, my throat feels constricted and irritated, my lungs fill up with mucus, my exercise performance is compromised.